dddpt-epfl-phd/dhs-nerd/scripts/s2_nerd/s0_spatial_articles/linking_roadmap.md

     - transform HF back to a spacy.Doc+spacy.Token representation
     - do linking
         + handle case where entity not included in linking

+# Functions

+- DONE text_block_entity_recognition(): Does the Named entity recognition on a given text, if given a text_block annotation, shifts the start-end accordingly
+- DONE document_text_blocks_entity_recognition(): does the NER on a given Document
+    + adds annotations corresponding to the ner_results
+    + returns a single ner_results list corresponding to the whole document text
+- DONE articles_dtf_entity_recognition(): does the entity-recognition on the articles, using document_text_blocks_entity_recognition()
+    + adds the following columns:
+        - ner_results: list of ner results from the hf pipeline (per hf-text-block of the max length accepted by the hf pipeline)
+        + toponym_tokens_spans: list of spacy.Span of the recognized entities

 # Misc